emmt/CartesianBoxes.jl/README.md

 This module implements `CartesianBox{N}` to define rectangular regions of `N`-dimensional indices in Julia arrays.
-Cartesian boxes are similar to `CartesianIndices` or, for Julia version ≤ 0.6, to `CartesianRange` but, being a different type, they can be used to specifically extend methods without introducing unexpected behaviors in other Julia modules.
+Cartesian boxes are similar to `CartesianIndices` but, being a different type, they can be used to specifically extend methods without introducing unexpected behaviors in other Julia modules.

-For multi-dimensional loops, instances of `CartesianBox{N}` are as fast as `CartesianIndices{N}` or as `CartesianRange{CardinalIndex{N}}`.
+For multi-dimensional loops, instances of `CartesianBox{N}` are as fast as `CartesianIndices{N}`.
 They can thus be used as a *fast* and *portable* replacement (see [*Rationale*](#rationale) below) of these different representations of rectangular multi-dimensional regions.